NeuroTechX/ntx_slack_archive/general.md

 >
 Were aware, and as we understand the product is discontinued, and not currently under trademark.
 Could you send us the trademark manual you found?

+3/1/2017 10:03 PM

+ **sc** :

+ >Sure, and good luck with it all, just something which stood out as soon as spotted.
+In any case this manual has the (TM) symbol at least once <http://developer.neurosky.com/docs/doku.php?id=mindset_instruction_manual> and this Reseller Agreementon the Necomimi site lists MindSet as a NeuroSky trademark <http://store.necomimi.com/pages/reseller-agreement>